geniusrise/docs/docs/guides/local.md

 We need to extract the `data` field from this data before training.
 This can be done by passing a lambda `lambda x: x['data']` to the fine tuning bolt.

-More info on other argumens can be found with:
+More info on other arguments can be found with:

 ```bash
 genius Webhook rise --help
 ```

-## Test the fine-tuner
+## Fine-tuning

 Now lets test the second leg of this, the model.
 Since we want to use the model for predicting the status code given the data, we will use classification as our task for fine-tuning the model.